Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition: Experiments

 \subsection{Performance Comparison}

 \textbf{Basic Split Benchmark Evaluation I}.
 Table~\ref{table:ntu60_ntu120_xsub} presents a comparison between our method and other approaches on the Xsub benchmarks of NTU-60 and NTU-120, using both SynSE-extracted 4s-Shift-GCN and STAR-extracted 1s-Shift-GCN skeleton features.
 Across both settings, our method consistently achieves competitive performance in both ZSL and GZSL scenarios, with particularly strong results on NTU-60 (48/12 split) and NTU-120 (110/10 split).
-These results demonstrate the robustness of our method to subject variations.
 Additional evaluations on the Xview and Xset benchmarks are provided in the Appendix~\ref{app:addtional_sota}.

 \textbf{Low-shot Training Sample Evaluation}.
-We further evaluate our method under the low-shot setting, where only a small fraction of training samples is available for each seen category.
-As shown in Table~\ref{table:ntu60_ntu120_xsub}, our approach achieves competitive performance even with only 1\% of the training data, surpassing all methods above the orange line that are trained with 100\% of the data.
-This remarkable result demonstrates that our method generalizes effectively to unseen categories with extremely limited seen skeleton priors.
+We further evaluate our method under the low-shot setting with SynSE-based~\cite{gupta2021syntactically} Shift-GCN features, where only a small fraction of training samples is available for each seen category.
+As shown in Table~\ref{table:low_shot_training_part}, our approach achieves competitive performance even with only 1\% of the training data, surpassing all prior methods a lot and showing strong generalization with extremely limited seen skeleton priors.
+The complete results are provided in Appendix~\ref{app:addtional_sota}.

 \textbf{Random Split Benchmark Evaluation I}.
 We also evaluate our method on the random split benchmark following the protocol in~\cite{li2024sa}.
 Each dataset has three randomly selected seen-unseen splits, and the skeleton features are extracted using ST-GCN.
 The average results across the splits are reported in Table~\ref{table:random_split_sadave_based}.
 As observed, our method consistently outperforms all competitors across the three datasets, particularly achieving significant gains under the GZSL metric.